JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 > *Inheritance often comes with the exotic concept of "polymorphism" but I will let you check an "Oriented Object Programming" course or "Top 100 C# interview questions" instead!*

-In a more pragmatic way, we use base classes to enforce expected structure & behaviors for child classes.
+More pragmatically, we use base classes to enforce expected structure & behaviours for child classes.
 All classes deriving from BackgroundServices must have some ExecuteAsync content to execute and optionally some start and stop actions: the framework that handles background services behind the scenes knows what to expect of any instances created from a derived class.

-When a base class is defined, you can still *override* some of the behavior in the child class and this is what `public virtual` and `protected abstract` methods are for here.
-All 4 methods can be overriden of BackgroundService can be overriden, but only the `protected abstract ExecuteAsync` MUST be defined.
+When a base class is defined, you can still *override* some of the behaviour in the child class and this is what `public virtual` and `protected abstract` methods are for here.
+All 4 methods in BackgroundService.cs can be overridden, but only the `protected abstract ExecuteAsync` MUST be defined.

 ### public/protected access modifiers keywords